mailcow/mailcow-dockerized-docs/docs/third_party-thunderbird.md

 # Install it in Thunderbird

-After you have set up your Mailcow IMAP account in Thunderbird, download the SOGo integrator plugin for your domain, e.g. https://mailcow.example.com/thunderbird-plugins/sogo-integrator-31.0.5-example.com.xpi, and install it into Thunderbird.
+After you have set up your mailcow IMAP account in Thunderbird, download the SOGo integrator plugin for your domain, e.g. https://mailcow.example.com/thunderbird-plugins/sogo-integrator-31.0.5-example.com.xpi, and install it into Thunderbird.
 All your address books and calendars will be configured automatically.